Are you considering the Kimberly Area School District for your child?

 It is our mission to ensure that every student is given the opportunity to reach their potential through academics, the arts and co-curricular activities.
 This takes hard work by students, teachers and parents alike.
 By focusing on growing and learning new ways to do things together, we are preparing students to be career, college and community ready.

-Our 4-year Plan for Excellence aims to prepare children to become productive, successful, competitive members of our 21st century global society through a comprehensive K-12 educational model.
+Our five-year Plan for Excellence aims to prepare children to become productive, successful, competitive members of our 21st century global society through a comprehensive K-12 educational model.
 Some of the ways we're planning for excellence:

 - Literacy and Math are considered the building blocks to higher level skills such as problem solving, creativity, and critical thinking.
 All students will receive individually appropriate support and intervention as needed.
 Click this link to learn more about performance reports for our schools and district.

 - Professional learning by our staff is the cornerstone to improvement of student achievement.
 All KASD elementary teachers are learning a new way to teach literacy in a large-scale professional development initiative for Early Reading Empowerment.

 - Kimberly High School is recognized as one of America's Best High Schools by The Daily Beast (previously affiliated with Newsweek magazine) and as one of America's Most Challenging High Schools by the Washington Post.
 Only the top schools in the nation receive these honors.
 This is a credit to the hard work of students, parents and teachers because the students' academic careers start at a young age and build to this level.